MileHacker Logo

 Comfort & Security

-These additional items add to your travel comfort and security.
+These supplementary items add to your travel comfort and security.
 For long flights, bring a Travel pillow, an Eye mask, and Noise-canceling headphones.
-These items aid rest during transit.
+These items aid rest while in transit.

 Security Items